gaenseklein/slidenotes/tutorials/code.md

 # code tutorial
 welcome to the code tutorial!

-this tutorial explains how to implement and use images in slidenotes.io.
+this tutorial explains how to use code in slidenotes.io.

-to begin the presentation press `ctrl+escape` or the play button
+to begin the presentation press `ctrl+escape` or the `play button`

 ---
 ## how to use code-blocks in slidenotes